Everton announce £22m signing of Napoli star Allan | Goal.com

 Everton have announced the signing of Brazilian midfielder Allan from Napoli for a reported fee of £22m ($30m).

-The Toffees have tied Allan down to a contract which will see him remain at Goodison Park through to 2023, bringing to an end his five-year stay at Stadio San Paolo.
+The Toffees have tied Allan down to a contract that will see him remain at Goodison Park through to 2023, bringing to an end his five-year stay at Stadio San Paolo.

 The 29-year-old expressed his joy after the move via Everton's official website, while crediting Carlo Ancelotti for convincing him to undertake a new challenge in the Premier League.